jmitchell35/gaining_awareness/network-web-infrastructure-docs.md

 **Do they exist as a single coherent entity?**
 No, the system is intentionally distributed and decentralized.
 While there are only 13 root server IP addresses visible from any single location at any given time, these addresses point to a global network of servers spanning all populated continents.
 Together, these 13 root identities represent over 1,500 individual servers, each providing identical information from the root zone to DNS resolvers.

+**What is their role in the DNS hierarchy?**
+Root servers are authoritative only for the root zone itself.
+They don't provide IP addresses for specific domains but instead direct resolvers to the appropriate TLD servers.
+They form the critical first step in the DNS resolution process.

 #### TLD Servers

 **Who operates them?**